Board of Trustees

 CHAIR

-Experienced IT professional with almost 20 years in various sectors such as telecoms, finance and public sector.
-Main area of expertise is change management.
+Damian is an experienced IT professional with almost 20 years in various sectors such as telecoms, finance and public sector.
+His main area of expertise is change management. -

 TRUSTEE